I’m often asked what young writers can do to seek and connect with authentic audiences.

 58. Games invite writers to translate their texts into wildly different and engaging forms.
 Here are a few tools that help.
 What would you add, gamer friends?
 This is not my wheelhouse.

 59. Thirty Day Challenges are wonderful to organize, lead, and participate in.
 I’m thinking of the National Novel Writing Month Young Writers’ Program.
+It just started, and it’s not too late to dive in!
 There are so many more, and kids can conceptualize their own, too.

 60. Vlogging is like blogging, only with video.
 See John and Hank Green’s work here.
 Beautiful.
 How might writers do this?